emilyreese/bowling-game-kata/README.md

 above, the score is 10 (the total number knocked down) plus a bonus of 5 (the number of pins knocked down on the next roll.)

-A strike is when the player knocks down all 10 pins on his first try.
+A strike is when the player knocks down all 10 pins on their first try.
 The bonus for that frame is the value of the next two balls rolled.

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra